pmatran/french_road_accidents/README.md

 Installation
 ------------------------------------------------
-To have a look and manipulate the main dataset, please follow the following steps:
+To have a look and manipulate the main dataset, please consider the following steps:

 1. **First, create a copy of the project:**